-Case study: elementary school of Serres located in Serres (Macedonia, cfa zone), was adopted.
+Case study: elementary school of Serres located in Serres (Macedonia, cfa zone).
 It is characterised by an insulated envelope, half openings with double glazing, half with single glazing and a metallic frame with no insulation.
-The building with these features presents a primary energy consumption of 250.7kWh/m and energy performance rank of E. To improve the building performance small photovoltaic (PV) stations with 2,1 kWp power were installed on the roofs.
+The building with these features presents a primary energy consumption of 250.7kWh/m2 and energy performance ranked as E. To improve the building performance small photovoltaic (PV) stations with 2,1 kWp power were installed on the roofs.
 The results show that PVs can reduce the 8.23% energy consumption [1].

+Life cycle assessment (LCA) method can be applied to evaluate the energy consumption in the manufacturing and construction of PV electricity generation plants, CO2 emissions caused by PV power generation and the energy pay-back time (EPBT).
 Several studies show that the accumulated primary energy consumption for the construction of the photovoltaic power plants ranges from 13,000 to 21,000 kWh/kWp.
-The life cycle $CO_2$ emission is 3.360 kg- $CO_2$ /kWp for amorphous technology.
-The emission also depends on the type of pv panel: mono-crystalline or poly-crystalline.
-In order to define a general indicative value, two examples have been taken.
-Muneer et al. study a case in the UK and the results show that the GHG emission of a mono-crystalline pv is 44.0 g- $CO_2$ /kWhe.
-On the opposite side Battisti and Corrado demonstrate that in Italy, the GHG emissions for a poly-crystalline panel is 26,4 g- $CO_2$ /kWhe [2].
+The life cycle CO2 emissions is 3.360 kg-CO2/kWp for the amorphous technology.
+The emissions also depends on the type of PV panel: (i.e. monocrystalline or poly-crystalline).
+In order to define a general value of?, two examples have been considered.
+Muneer et al. (ANNO) show that the GHG emission of a mono-crystalline PV in the UK is 44.0 g-CO2/kWhe.
+Battisti and Corrado (ANNO) demonstrate that, the GHG emissions for a polycrystalline panel in Italy is 26,4 g-CO3/kWhe [2].